izakariyya/sim-virtual-fed-dnn/README.md

 <ins>**Resource Efficient Federated Deep Learning for IoT Security Monitoring**</ins>

-This project is focused on implementing a resource-efficient federated deep learning algorithm for effective security solutions in the Internet of Things (IoT) environment.
-The chosen Articifial Inelligence technique for this project is Deep Neural Network (DNN).
-The project further provide a performance comparison against state-of-the-art approaches in terms of robustness and resource savings.
-Additionally, a comparison with the TensorFlow Lite model is incorporated in the pt737_tensrlte.py script.
+The objective of this project is to implement a resource-efficient federated deep learning algorithm to enhance security solutions in the Internet of Things (IoT) environment.
+The project considers both simulated and realistic testbeds.

 <ins>**Citing this work**</ins>